 So that was your choice of viewing – and indeed listening – on 25th September 1965, and while the entertainment/politics balance wasn’t even a millionth as hopelessly weighted in favour of the programmes that the vast majority of viewers have no interest in as it is now, it’s still depressing to see just how demanding they already all were about getting their faces that nobody wanted to see onto programmes that nobody wanted to watch.
 We can only hope that Bill Grundy seized the opportunity to say ‘BARSTARD’ at somebody else for once.
 Either that or The Rills put in a ‘rare’ appearance.

 Buy A Book!

 You can find more about the joys of scouring old television and radio listings – and more about Galaxy 4 itself – in Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-Through The Two Hundredth Window is an attempt at working out what might have happened in the long-lost two hundredth edition of Play School, also dating from from 1965; you can find it here.
+Through The Two Hundredth Window is an attempt at working out what might have happened in the long-lost two hundredth edition of Play School, also from 1965; you can find it here.

 © Tim Worthington.

 Please don’t copy this only with more italics and exclamation marks.